 As I am writing this, I am dog sitting my grand-dog, Mr. Coffee.
-Which, got me thinking, where are the dog friendly beaches in the Keys?
+Which, got me thinking, where is the dog friendly beaches in the Keys?
 Just in case we wanted to head out on a road trip and take Mr. Coffee with us.
 So, I did some exploring, and here’s what I found out.
 First off, state parks in Florida don’t allow dogs on the beach, even if they are on a leash.
 So, keep that in mind.
 If you want to read more about Florida’s pet policy… click here.

 A general rule of thumb for state parks are pets are not allowed in buildings, beaches, food service areas, playgrounds, cabins, restrooms, and swimming areas.
 Each state park may of specific rules regarding pets, so be sure to double check before heading out to explore a state park.
 But, let me try to guide you to some popular stops for dogs in the Keys.